Navy10021/Harbor_Logistics_prediction/README.md

 $ python models/analysis_tool.py
 ```

-If you want to get the analysis result of other port, just put the port name in target variable. ```target = 'Busan' ```.
+If you want to get the analysis result of other ports, just put the port name in target variable ```target = 'Busan' ```.
 Default is 'Busan' port.

 #### STEP 3.
 Feature selection
 This step returns features (or columns) that are highly related to the target's port logistics.
 The Python code below **provides optimal features** based on both **1) Pearson's correlation coefficient** and **2) Ensemble learning methods (XGBoost)**.